The Real Estate Cycle (And How To Find The Next Investment)

-As economic sentiment is high, interest rates will likely be low and financing becomes readily available.
-Many real estate developers and investors will be able to secure low-cost financing, and will choose to develop new properties or redevelop existing properties, as the strong leasing momentum can help investors reach their desired returns.
+With economic sentiment rising but with the economy still not at full employment yet, interest rates will likely be at reasonable levels with financing conditions being accommodative.
+Many real estate developers and investors will be able to secure low-cost financing, and will choose to develop new properties or redevelop existing properties, as the strong leasing or buying momentum can help investors reach their desired returns.
 The expansion phase is also a good time to acquire value-add investment properties because the perceived risk is lower in this phase.

-The hyper supply phase starts when the supply of real estate in the market exceeds demand.
-New developments and redevelopments during the expansion phase have caused an oversupply in the market, and prices of real estate start to decline due to the lack of sufficient demand.
+The hyper-supply phase starts when the supply of real estate in the market exceeds demand.
+New developments and redevelopments during the expansion phase have caused an oversupply in the market, and prices of real estate start to decline as supply overwhelms demand.

 Although rental rates might remain high because of strong economic factors, vacancy rates will start to rise.
 The increase in the number of new developments will begin to slow down as market inventory is high.
-The hyper supply phase typically lasts for a long time, before the economy enters the recession phase eventually.
+The hyper-supply phase typically lasts for a long time, and will occur before the economy enters the recession phase.